 Follow these steps:

-Note: As your sum range and criteria range is the same, you can skip specifying the sum range.
-And it will still return to you the sum of all the values that are greater than and equal to 25.
+Note: As your sum range and criteria range are the same, you can skip specifying the sum range.
+And it will still return to you the sum of all the values greater than and equal to 500.

 You can also use a cell reference to specify the criteria in the function.

-In the above example, we have used the same criteria, but we have referred to a cell that has a number and we want to create greater criteria with this number.
+In the above example, we used the same criteria, but we referred to a cell with a number and want to create greater criteria with this number.

-So, in the cell, we have that number, and in the criteria_argument we have combined this number with the greater than and equal operator.
+So, we have that number in the cell, and in the criteria_argument, we have combined this number with the greater than and equal operators.

-You know the best part of using this method is you can change the number from the cell, and you don’t need to change the actual formula.
+The best part of using this method is that you can change the number from the cell without changing the actual formula.

-There is one more thing that you can change in the formula is that you can use absolute reference in the reference to the criteria range.
+One more thing you can change in the formula is that you can use absolute reference in the reference to the criteria range.

-For this, you just need to add dollar signs before the cell reference, just like we have in the following example.
+For this, you just need to add dollar signs before the cell reference, as in the following example.

 Related Formulas